jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 The concept of sin (_chet_) in Judaism is described as missing the mark.
 Somethin that requires constant readjustment and practice till the target can be attained with some degree of accuracy.

 However, if we apply force, that is intention.
-Clear intention, and energy, then we can transform this error, and return it to the service of **HaShem**.
+With clear intention, and positive energy, we can transform this error, and return it to the service of **HaShem**.
 This is how the negative of a negative becomes a positive.
 It seems that the only way to extricate oneself from a bad situation is to embrace it so completely that you emerge from whatever it is.
 You accept (or submit) to the challenge, and instead of dispairing and feeding the dark, you embrace it, and thus transform it.

 What often happens though is we forget our original goal.
 That is why we need to access the timeless and non-spacial place in us.
-For the only way something can remain in time, is if it has a timeless element, the Divine spirit, in it.
-However to remember our original goal, our primordial purpose is to serve the Source of Creation – is the most difficult task we face.
+For the only way something can remain in time, is if it has a timeless element in it.
+However to remember our original goal, our primordial purpose is to serve the Creation – which is the most difficult task we face.

-Now, another element has entered – to experience the Divine with the Divine.
+[Now, another element has entered – to experience the Divine with the Divine.
 In fact, when we have an experience of the Divine, being a part of the infinite source, we experience our self, together with the Divine.
-The reverberations of this moment of Grace last forever.
+The reverberations of this moment of Grace last forever.]{.note}

-Now, knowing we are not going to maintain a straight line, which is an idealisation, to our goal.
-Any manifest path has to deal with the material world, which will influence it.
+Now, knowing we cannot maintain a straight line, which is an idealisation, to our goal as any manifest path has to deal with the material world, which will influence it.

 The manifest world is the world of materiality.

-It is the Creator who creates the 1 from the 0, then bifurcating the 1 into 2, and from 2 into the many, emerging from the Infinite nothingness into the Infinite Oneness, which is our first and primary experience of the Infinite Being — the Oneness from which all is born.
-However, at that very instant, the -1, the element of “Otherness” is created too.
+[It is the Creator who creates the 1 from the 0, then bifurcating the 1 into 2, and from 2 into the many, emerging from the Infinite nothingness into the Infinite Oneness, which is our first and primary experience of the Infinite Being — the Oneness from which all is born.
+However, at that very instant, the -1, the element of “Otherness” is created too.]{.note}

 <details>
   <summary class="button is-info is-outlined">